lyteabovenyte/Mock-kafka/README.md

     - using [OpenCensus](go.opencensus.io) for tracing
 - Service-to-Service Discovery:
     - implementing *Membership* using [Serf](https://www.serf.io) on each service instance to discover other service instances.
-    - implementing *Replication* to duplicate each server's data
+    - implementing *Replication* to duplicate each server's data - already thinking about Consensus -_-.
     - after implementing our *replicator*, *membership*, *log* and *server* components, we'll implement and import an **Agent** type to run and sync these components on each instance. just like [Hachicorp Consul](https://github.com/hashicorp/consul).
     - updated on *v6.0.0*
 - Coordinate the Service with Consesus using Raft Algorithm: